glongo001/matplotlib-challenge/README.md

     ![alt text](https://github.com/glongo001/matplotlib-challenge/blob/main/Pymaceuticals/Images/bar_pyplot.png)

-    - I discovered that more mice were treated with `Capomulin` and `Ramicane`, 230 and 288 respectively, less than 190 mice were treated with all the other treatments.
+    - I discovered that more mice were treated with Capomulin and Ramicane, 230 and 288 respectively, less than 190 mice were treated with all the other treatments.

 5. I obtained the number of male and female mice treated and displayed the results in a pie chart.
 51% of mice treated were male and 49% of mice treated were female.
     - I created the pie chart with pandas: